Modified Alimony Attorneys in Houston, TX

 - Any history or pattern of family violence as defined by 71.004

 An alimony payment may be reduced or enhanced by filing a motion to modify the maintenance in court.
-The Texas Rules of Civil Procedure governs the filing for modification of spousal maintenance.
+The Texas Rules of Civil Procedure governs the filing for a modification of spousal maintenance.
 A notice must be given by service of citation, and the response must be submitted before 10 A.M. of the first Monday after 20 days of the date of service.

 A court shall set a hearing on the motion to see if the spousal support should be modified.
 The court will review the factors listed above (located in Texas Family Code § 8.052 and § 8.051) to see if there were any significant changes.